NJCarlson/UnityObjectPoolingExample/README.md

 # UnityObjectPoolingExample
- A test environment to demonstrate different methods of object pooling in Unity
+ An old example project meant to experiment with and demonstrate different methods of object pooling in Unity